 Let’s use an example.
 You’re eating out with a group of people, you’ve finished your meal and you now have something in your teeth.
-Here’s two examples of how it plays out.
+Here are two examples of how it plays out.

-Constructive Criticism is better given out based off fact, and not opinion.
+Constructive Criticism is better given out based on facts, and not opinion.

 Giving constructive criticism can be difficult, but it’s an extremely important part of management.
 If done right, it’s a way to build a good relationship with your team as well as keeping everyone productive and on track.
 But it’s important to get your message across correctly, and you can start with what you do say, and more importantly, what you don’t.